11 Jun 4 Safety Upgrades For Families With Basements

 Safety begins with good lighting.
 Be sure to clear out shrubbery, plants, or any other obstacles that prevents natural light to come through the basement windows.
 Track or recessed lighting is a great option for providing light in an otherwise dark space.
 Laws require at least one switch light in each basement room and hallway.

 Good ventilation in the basement will protect your home as well as your health.
 When humidity levels reach 100%, any additional humidity will deposit on the basement walls and floors as condensation.
-This will cause unhealthy mold and rot.
+This will cause unhealthy mold and rot one of the top ten ten causes of breathing problems.
 A good ventilation system will sense when the humidity is too high which will trigger the fans, keeping your basement safe and dry.

 If you have or are planning on having a finished basement, following these safety rules will keep your family and home safe.
 The state of Virginia requires egress window wells, smoke alarms, and many other codes to be followed when it comes to finished basements.
 Your contractor can help you decide the best safety options for your finished basement while making sure the legal codes are followed.